Why Small Businesses Need Pen Testing Too

 Common Wins for SMBs

-1. Enforce MFA everywhere, especially on remote access and email.
+1. Enforce MFA on all remote access and email.

 2. Separate admin accounts and disable legacy protocols.

-3. Deploy least privilege and application allow‑listing for critical roles.
+3. Use least privilege and application allow-listing for critical users.

-4. Segment guest and IoT networks; audit what talks to your ERP or EHR.
+4. Segment guest and IoT networks; review lateral communication paths.

 From Test to Transformation